lasergoat/DIM/README.md

 1. In chrome go to the [extensions page](chrome://extensions/)
 2. Make sure 'Developer Mode' is checked at the top of the page.
 3. Click 'Load unpacked extension...' button.
-4. Select the DIM folder
+4. Select the DIM/build folder

-You don't need to select the `DIM/build` folder because `manifest.json` tells chrome to use the build folder.
+You do need to select the `DIM/build` folder because `manifest.json` is in there.
+Also, the scripts get copied into the build folder.
+This way, you just publish the build folder to the chrome webstore.
 It's ok to have the unpacked extension running parallel with the official chrome webstore extension.

 ## Discussion